 Directions to trailhead: Go west on Sir Francis Drake Boulevard to Fairfax.
 As you enter Fairfax, turn left at the gas station, and make an immediate right in front of the movie theater.
 This puts you on Broadway.
 Make the first left onto Bolinas Avenue.
 Just after it veers left, turn left on Porteous Avenue.
 Follow it to the parking lot at Deer Park.

-Click here for a Mapquest map showing the trailhead.
-Click on #1 to get driving times and directions from your location.
+(Click here for a MapQuest map showing the location of Deer Park; click on #1 to get driving directions and estimated driving time from your location.)

-Weather forecast: As of Friday, July 18th, the National Weather Service forecast for this area at thge time of our hike was patchy fog before 11am.
-Otherwise, mostly sunny, with a high near 65.
+Weather forecast: As of Friday, February 27th, the National Weather Service forecast for the hike was a slight chance of showers.
+Mostly sunny, with a high near 65.
 (Click here for an updated forecast).